-A cable connection is a fixed line internet connection, using either traditional ADSL broadband or the newer fibre optic broadband.
-Both mean you are physically connected to a network of cables.
+A cable connection is a fixed line internet connection that supplies fibre optic broadband to your home, meaning that you are physically connected to a network of cables.

 To find out if you can get cable where you are, along with a list of available broadband providers, simply enter your postcode in the box below.